mrtamm/funnel-gdi/website/content/docs/security/oauth2.md

 Funnel itself does not redirect users to perform the login.
-It just validates that the presented token is issued by a trusted service (specified in the configuration file) and the token has not expired.
+It just validates that the presented token is issued by a trusted service (specified in the YAML configuration file) and the token has not expired.
+In addition, if the OIDC provides a token introspection endpoint (in its configuration JSON), Funnel server also calls that endpoint to make sure the token is still active (i.e., no token invalidation before expiring).

 Optionally, Funnel can also validate the scope and audience claims to contain specific values.